eflautt/ga-data-science/projects/unit-projects/Project 1/project1-readme.md

 Your project will be evaluated by your instructors in the following areas:

-1. Guiding Principle
+1. Identify
-2. Guiding Principle
+2. Parse
-3. Guiding Principle
+3. Refine

 #### Rubric:
 Based on the requirements, you can earn a maximum of 3 points on this project.
 Your instructors will score each of your technical requirements using the scale below: